LLNL/benchpark/docs/add-a-system-config.rst

 - How many CPUs are there per node on the system
 - What pre-installed MPI/GPU libraries are available

-A system description is a set of YAML files collected into a directory.
-Benchpark provides an API where you can represent systems as objects and customize their description with command line arguments.
+A system description is a ``system.py`` file, where Benchpark provides the API where you can represent a systems as an object and customize the description with command line arguments.

 ------------------------------
 Identifying a Similar System